this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

 pipe_thermal_expansion(pipe_value, pipe_units, surface_value, bottom_value, temp_units)

+.. list-table:: Function Inputs
+   :widths: 30 70
+   :header-rows: 1

+   * - Input Name
+     - Input Description
+   * - pipe_value
-   #. pipe_value : pipe length value (Integer or Float)
+     - pipe length value (Integer or Float)
+   * - pipe_units
-   #. pipe_units : pipe length units (String)
+     - pipe length units (String)
+   * - surface_value
-   #. surface_value : surface temperature value (Integer or Float)
+     - surface temperature value (Integer or Float)
+   * - bottom_value
-   #. bottom_value : bottom hole temperature value (Integer or Float)
+     - bottom hole temperature value (Integer or Float)
+   * - temp_units
-   #. temp_units : temperature units (String)
+     - temperature units (String)

 This function calculates the thermal expansion of pipe due to higher downhole temperatures.
 The function takes in three value inputs(Integers or Floats) and two units inputs(Strings).
 To see the range of length units that can be input into the function see the Length units section under General Conversions.
 To see the range of temperature units that can be input into the function see the Temperature units section under General Conversions.
 The function returns a dictionary with three sub-dictionaries:

+   * - "average_temp"
-   #. "average_temp" : which is a dictionary of different temperature units and values, to see the range of temperature units returned see the example code below or the Temperature units section under General Conversions.
+     - which is a dictionary of different temperature units and values, to see the range of temperature units returned see the example code below or the Temperature units section under General Conversions.
+   * - "delta_temp"
-   #. "delta_temp" : which is a dictionary of different temperature units and values, to see the range of temperature units returned see the example code below or the Temperature units section under General Conversions.
+     - which is a dictionary of different temperature units and values, to see the range of temperature units returned see the example code below or the Temperature units section under General Conversions.
+   * - "thermal_expansion"
-   #. "thermal_expansion" : which is a dictionary of different length units and values, to see the range of length units returned see the example code below or the Length units section under General Conversions.
+     - which is a dictionary of different length units and values, to see the range of length units returned see the example code below or the Length units section under General Conversions.

 .. code:: python